jaygal0/portfolio-nextjs/posts/vim.md

 ##### Sticking with Vim

-I'm not trying to sway you to choose Vim over Google Docs or whatever text-editor you're using right now.
+I'm not trying to sway you to choose Vim over Google Docs or whatever text editor you're using right now.
 I just wanted to explain to you why I've settled for Vim and how it has benefited me.

 The ability to keep my hands resting on the keyboard the entire time allows me to focus on my writing, which in turn allows me to create better work - at least that's what I hope!